 All Full and Associate members receive:

-- Circulars and news - alerts to the latest developments and port related policy news including industry news, a monthly trade dashboard and a digest of all our circulars.
+- Circulars and news – alerts to the latest developments and port related policy news including industry news, a monthly trade dashboard and a digest of all our circulars.

 - Help and assistance – in port related policy issues and links to relevant Government officials and contacts.

-- BPA website - Access to the member’s area and site services - including free listing of member job adverts and press releases (both only full memebrs).
+- BPA website – access to the member’s area and site services – including free listing of member job adverts and press releases (both only full members).

 We also hold a number of high profile and popular events throughout the year providing the only occasions when representatives from ports across the UK can come together:

-- AGM and BPA Annual Lunch - An annual event in London each spring and an excellent networking and social event to which members can bring guests.
+- and BPA Annual Lunch – ain London each spring and an excellent networking and social event to which .

-- The Annual Conference – Held at a different port location each autumn and an unrivalled opportunity to meet other members of the industry.
+- Annual Conference – held at a different port location each autumn and an unrivalled opportunity to meet other members of the industry.

-- Reception at Scottish Parliament - Our popular annual Scottish autumn reception for members to meet with MSPs, Scottish Government and industry contacts.
+- Reception at Scottish Parliament – our popular annual Scottish autumn reception for members to meet with s, Scottish Government and industry contacts.